enactjs/cli/README.md

 This will generate a basic App template, complete with npm scripts and dependencies setup.
 If no directory path is specified, it will be generated within the working directory.

 >Advanced: If you've used `npm link` on separate installations of the Enact repo, you can include `--link` to the `init` command and NPM will symlink your Enact repo, rather than reinstall.
+Additionally, you can link in the Enact dependencies post-install via the `enact link` command.

 ## Available App Scripts